 Powers & Abilities

-Through the advancement in science courtesy of Nazi science, he received treatment that allowed him to be active in sunlight, but this ability waned after several deaths and resurrections.
+Through the advancement in science courtesy of Nazi science, he received treatment that allowed him to be active in sunlight for about half an hour, but this ability waned after several deaths and resurrections.

 Marvel Apes: Set in an alternate universe, the limited series Marvel Apes depicts Earth's heroes as intelligent apes, with Baron Blood posing as the hero Captain America in the Ape-Vengers.
 The villain is eventually opposed and defeated by the true Captain America.